oasis-open/dita-lightweight/org.oasis.xdita/samples/mdita/remote-components.md

 # Remote Control Components

-<p data-hd-class="shortdesc">The remote control of your <span data-hd-keyref="product-name" /> has components that allow you to program and operate the light bulbs on your lighting network.</p>
+The remote control of your <span data-hd-keyref="product-name" /> has components that allow you to program and operate the light bulbs on your lighting network.

 ![Front and back of remote control](../images/remote-control-callouts.png "Front and back of remote control")